dynamsoft-docs/license-server-docs/common/usageAlerts.md

 * 75%
 * 90%
 * 95%
-* 100%: Normal quota is used up, entering the tolerance stage.
+* 100%: Normal quota is used up, entering the grace stage.
-* 105% (Per Barcode Scan): Tolerance used up, the License Item is deactivated.
+* 105% (Per Barcode Scan): Grace stage ends, the License Item is deactivated.
-* 110% (Per Device): Tolerance used up, no new device can be authorized.
+* 110% (Per Device): Grace stage ends, no new device can be authorized.
 Devices that have been authorized will continue to work.

 ### Concurrent Device